tobega/tailspin-v0/TailspinReference.md

 A new array can be created by selecting from an existing array with an array, e.g. `$([3,1,5])` would select the third element, followed by the first element and last the fifth element.
 You can also include ranges and the dimension keywords in the array, e.g. `$([last, 1..last-1])` to rotate the last element to the beginning.
-Note that the only allowed elements in an literal array selector are the same ones that are allowed as direct selectors.
+Note that the only allowed elements in a literal array selector are the same ones that are allowed as direct selectors.

-All these rules can be applied to multiple dimensions by separating the dimension dereferences with a semi-colon `;`, e.g.
+All these rules can be applied to multiple dimensions by separating the dimension dereferences with a semicolon `;`, e.g.
 `$(1..3; 2)` to select the second element of each of the first three elements of the first dimension (returns a one-dimensional array of size 3, although the elements could be arrays).
 Selecting only a few dimensions will select everything from the remaining dimensions as a new array, but you cannot dereference it immediately in the same step.